apache/whimsy/MACOSX.md

 You may have trouble installing due to the dependency on nokogiri.
 There are issues with its dependencies.
-This page suggests some workarounds: https://github.com/sparklemotion/nokogiri/issues/1483
+This page suggests some workarounds: https://github.com/sparklemotion/nokogiri/issues/1483 The simplest solution may be `xcode-select --install` unless you know that's already configured.

-Clone whimsy
+Clone the Whimsy code
 ------------

-Depending on whether or not you have a GitHub account, run one of the
+Depending on whether or not you have a GitHub account ([Apache committer setup](https://git-wip-us.apache.org/)), run one of the following:
-following:

 ```
 git clone git@github.com:apache/whimsy.git